 Registration deadlines vary per semester.
 The UGA Office of the Registrar web site provides up-to-date information on registration dates.

 Students in the Graduate Certificate in TESOL program must be able to commit to the completion of at least 3 semesters of coursework (15 credit hours) in order to earn the certificate.
-The program includes: an introduction to theories of first and second language acquisition; focused study on the connections between language and culture in local and global contexts; classroom methodology and practice; and tools for assessing development of language learners.
-At the close of the program, students will have the opportunity to apply adopted strategies, theories and methods via a guided practicum.
+The program includes: an introduction to theories of first and second language acquisition; focused study on the connections between language and culture in local and global contexts; and classroom methodology and practice in either in-person or virtual spaces.
+In addition, you will have the opportunity to select two electives based on your areas of interest.